 Working as a Writing Center Tutor

 The Writing Center offers assistance to DePaul students, faculty, staff, and alumni at a number of physical locations and online.
-The Writing Center maintains two full-time offices on DePaul's Loop and Lincoln Park campuses, as well as library outposts on those campuses.
+The Writing Center maintains two full-time offices on DePaul's Loop and Lincoln Park campuses, as well as a library outposts on the Lincoln Park campus.
 Online services include real-time conferencing with IM/webcam, Written Feedback, and Chat with a Tutor.

 Working as a Writing Fellow

 Fellows work closely all quarter with a group of approximately 10 students in a writing-intensive course, under the guidance of a professor who has chosen to participate in the program.
 During each of two paper cycles, Fellows read drafts, write comments on them, return them, and hold individual conferences, face to face or online in realtime with students.

 Working as a Peer Writing Tutor at the UCWbL